Leaving Leeds early

 Talk to the student support officer in your school first.
 Theyll tell you how your school can support you and suggest any different options you might not have considered.
 Theyll point you to the right resources and help so you can make an informed decision and understand the processes involved.
 Also talk to your personal tutor who will be a key source of advice for you.

-The Careers Centre can also help you think through your options and future plans if you are considering leaving your course or the University.
+The Careers Centre can also help you think through your options and future plans if you're considering leaving your course or the University.

-Before you make a decision to leave the University, we strongly advise you to consider the possible financial implications explained below so you can be sure youre making the best decision for you.
+Before you make a decision, we strongly advise you to consider the possible financial implications explained below.

 Leaving temporarily or permanently: Steps to follow